-The parties will maintain a national joint consultation committee (NJCC).
+The Association and each employer party will maintain a national joint consultation committee (NJCC).
 The NJCC operates within a broad context of constructive engagement and decision-making.
-Each DHB has a joint consultation committee (JCC) with the ASMS.
-The ASMS and DHBs are party to the tripartite Health Sector Relationship Agreement and participate on its steering group.
+Each Te Whatu Ora district has a joint consultation committee (JCC) with the Association.
+The Association and the employer are party to He Ara Tapatahi and Kāhui Kōkiri engagement processes.